Relative Fourier-Mukai transforms for Weierstrass fibrations, abelian schemes and Fano fibrations: Introduction

 \subsubsection{Conventions}

-In this paper, scheme means separated scheme of finite type over an algebraically closed field $k$ of characteristic zero and unless otherwise stated a point means a closed point.
+In this paper, scheme means separated scheme of finite type over an algebraically closed field $\Bbbk$ of characteristic zero and unless otherwise stated a point means a closed point.
 By a Gorenstein morphism, we understand a flat morphism of schemes whose fibres are Gorenstein.
 For any scheme $X$ we denote by $\catD(X)$ the derived category of complexes of $\cO_X$-modules with quasi-coherent cohomology sheaves.
 Analogously $\dpc{X}$, $\dmc{X}$ and $\dbc{X}$ denote the derived categories of complexes which are respectively bounded below, bounded above and bounded on both sides, and have quasi-coherent cohomology sheaves.
 The subscript $c$ refers to the corresponding subcategories of complexes with coherent cohomology sheaves.
-We always work with abelian schemes over a connected base scheme.
+For abelian schemes we always assume that the base scheme is connected.
 For any relative scheme $p\colon X\to T$, we denote by $\textbf{Pic}_{X/T}$ the relative Picard functor and if it is representable then $\Pic_{X/T}$ denotes the representing scheme.
 We also use the notation $\Pic(X/T):=\textbf{Pic}_{X/T}(T)$.